gregorycave/periodic-table/README.md

 public static Map<Integer, Set<Element>> elementsByGroup(List<Element> elements)
 ```

+Given a list of Element objects, this method returns a map which associates each group with the set of elements in that group.
+The map is sorted according to the natural ordering of its keys.
+Each of the sets of chemical elements are sorted by element numbers.

 In the class Element, there is a method:
 ```
 public static void partD()
 ```
 This method reads the element data from file elements.csv into a list using method readElements().
-It should invoke method elementsByGroup with that list.
+It invokes method elementsByGroup with that list.
 This method invocation returns a map.
-For each group that occurs as a key in that map, the program should display:
+For each group that occurs as a key in that map, the program will display:
 * The name of the group
 * The first three elements of the set associated with the group in the map.